 You should probably enroll during the seven-month window known as your initial enrollment period.
 It begins three months before the month of your 65th birthday, includes that month, and ends three months after the birthday month.
 For example, if you turn 65 on July 4, 2023, the enrollment window is open from April 1 to October 30.

 If you miss this deadline, you may have to pay higher premiums for Medicare Part B, which covers doctor bills, outpatient fees and other medical expenses.
-However, some people who are still working at 65 and have group health insurance through their workplace may be able to delay enrollment without this penalty.
+However, some people who are still working at 65 and have group health insurance through their employer (or a spouse's employer) may be able to delay enrollment without this penalty.